mortont/axon_onnx/README.md

 ```

 Note that you'll need to install `protoc` (>= 3.0).
 It must available in `$PATH`.
 You can download it [here](https://github.com/google/protobuf) or you can install it with your favorite package manager (`brew install protobuf`, `apt install protobuf-compiler`, etc.).

+## Development & Test
+Axxon_onnx requires an Elixir runtime.
+The `oxxx` python package is required to run the unit tests: `pip3 install onnx`.
+The test cases will be generated automatically upon first `mix test`.